benvanik/vr.js/README.md

 ### Pure Javascript Drivers

+An [experimental pure Javascript driver for Chrome](https://github.com/benvanik/vr.js/tree/master/experimental/usb-driver) is available here.
+It works on OS X and Linux and requires a small tweak before it can work, but shows the promise!

 Chrome apps have the [chrome.usb](http://developer.chrome.com/trunk/apps/usb.html) API allowing direct access to devices.
-Implementing the sensor communication and sensor fusion code in Javascript would allow apps to work on any OS Chrome runs on (ChromeOS too!) without the need for plugins.
-Unfortunately it's restricted to packaged apps only, not the general web.
+Implementing the sensor communication and sensor fusion code in Javascript allows apps to work on any OS Chrome runs on (ChromeOS too!) without the need for plugins.
+Unfortunately it's restricted to packaged apps only, not the general web, and the API does not support HID devices.

 Mozilla is also considering a USB API, [WebUSB](https://bugzilla.mozilla.org/show_bug.cgi?id=674718), however it seems to have stalled.